sindresorhus/node-env-webpack-plugin/readme.md

 ## API

-Sets `process.env.NODE_ENV` in the Node.js process to `development` at import-time if it's not defined.
+Sets `process.env.NODE_ENV` in the Node.js process to `development` at import-time if it's not defined, or `production` if webpack is run with `webpack -p`.

 ### NodeEnvPlugin()